daisatojp/labelMatch/TUTORIAL.md

 ## Prepare image files

-You have to decide root directory of images.
+You have to decide a root directory of images.
 Store all images into it or its subdirectories.

 ## Create New Project

 Select `File` > `New Project`.
-Select root directory of the images in the first line and select a folder which annotation files will be saved to.
+Select the root directory of the images in the first line and select a folder which annotation files will be saved to in the second line.

 ## Open image directory